drag

 What’s on in Melbourne this month.

-Alongside Melbourne Fashion Week, there’s an exciting lineup of free events, pop-ups, markets and workshops happening around the city.
-With so many chances to get out and about this October, we’ve rounded up our guide to the best events to add to your calendar.
+We’re itching for something to do.
+Luckily, there’s an exciting lineup of free events, pop-ups, markets and workshops happening around the city no matter the weather.
+With so many chances to get out and about this November, we’ve rounded up our guide to the best events to add to your calendar.

 Stay updated on the latest fashion and design events at FJ’s Events section.